 Using toys to work their jaws and massage their gums is an important part of their dental health.
 Chewing can strengthen their jaw muscles and aid in removing bacteria build-up on their teeth.

-Chewing is a low energy activity, and there are many toys to accommodate the different chewing styles of all ages and types of dogs.
+Chewing is a low-energy level activity, and there are many toys to accommodate the different chewing styles of all ages and types of dogs.
 Always monitor your pup while chewing to avoid choking or ingestion disasters.

 Dogs continue to learn from their critical adolescent stages through their most delicate senior years.
-They explore with their mouths, so toys are a great way to help them experience their environment and to interact with you and other animals.
+They explore with their mouths, so toys are great ways to get them experience their environment and to interact with you and other animals.

 Toys can help to teach good behaviours, learn new skills, and even maintain cognitive function as they age.
 This can include both solo playtime and group play.

 Your dog will learn to master toys in time, so make sure you have a few varieties of toys to rotate through.
-This will prevent your dog from getting bored with their toys, and can also extend the life of the toys by limiting consistent wear and tear.
+This will prevent your dog from get bored with their toys and can also extend the life of the new toys by limiting consistent wear and tear.

 Let’s take a look at the different types of toys that might keep your dog's interest and encourage more playtime: